Long-Term Care FAQs

 All policies contain limitations and exclusions.
 Some exclude coverage for pre-existing conditions for a period of six months.
 Many policies will not cover long-term care provided by family members.

 There are many different services that fall under long-term care, such as institutional care like nursing facilities or non-institutional care such as home health care.
 Click this link for types of services to learn more about the services associated with long-term care.

-In 2011 in Missouri, the annual average cost of a semi-private room in a nursing home was nearly $51,000.
-The cost of staying in an assisted living facility was near $3,500 per month.
-The average hourly rate for a home health aide is nearly $19, while the average hourly rate of a homemaker is nearly $18.
-The average daily rate of an adult day care is $70.
+In 2017 in Missouri, the annual average cost of a semi-private room in a nursing home is near $58,000.
+The cost of staying in an assisted living facility is close to $2,700 per month.
+The average hourly rate for a home health aide or a homemaker is nearly $20.
+The average daily rate of an adult day care is near $70.
 These costs are expected to increase for the foreseeable future.

 Long-term care policies generally limit benefits to a maximum dollar amount or a maximum number of days.
 They also may have separate benefit limits for nursing home care and home health care within the same policy.
 For example, a policy may cover five years of nursing home care and two years of home health care.